Massachusetts Tax Burden & State Budget

 0.4% · avg $16K

 Source: IRS SOI In-State AGI Shares, 2022.
-"Effective rate" = income taxes paid ÷ AGI.
+Shares are of federal income tax paid by MA filers — IRS SOI does not publish state income tax.
+"Effective rate" = federal income tax paid ÷ AGI.

-Top 1% Share of MA Income Taxes — Trend 2013–2022
+Top 1% Share of Federal Income Tax Paid by MA Filers — Trend 2013–2022

 Source: IRS SOI In-State AGI Shares, 2013–2022.
 The 2021 spike reflects extraordinary capital gains realizations in a bull market year.